 We are currently undertaking several cross-cultural studies to investigate the developmental and evolutionary origins of within-sex variation in gender expression and sexual orientation.
 This research focuses on numerous demographic, physical, and psychological characteristics thought to be influenced by biological mechanisms that act early in development (i.e., prior to or around the time of birth) or are the result of evolutionary processes contributing to the existence of diversity in gender expression and sexual orientation.
 Through a cross-cultural approach, it is further possible to identify unique sociocultural factors that influence these traits.
 In both Canada and Thailand, we examine how these characteristics vary according to gender expression and sexual partner preferences, respectively, to give insight into the developmental and evolutionary processes underpinning these traits.
-In Thailand, we also consider unique “third” gender individuals who do not identify as men or women.
-These include birth-assigned males who take on a feminine social role (i.e., sao praphet song) as well as birth-assigned females who take on a masculine social role (i.e., tom).
+In Thailand, we also consider gender-nonbinary individuals who do not identify as men or women.
+These include individuals assigned male at birth who take on a feminine social role (i.e., sao praphet song) as well as individuals assigned female at birth who take on a masculine social role (i.e., tom).

-This research is supported by a Natural Sciences and Engineering Research Council of Canada Discovery Grant awarded to Dr. VanderLaan and by the University of Toronto Mississauga.
+This research is supported by the Natural Sciences and Engineering Research Council of Canada, the American Institute of Bisexuality, and the University of Toronto Mississauga.

 Children’s Concepts of Gender